ConacBreslin/technostalgia/README.md

 ## Testing.
 Bugs identified during development and testing and their solutions can be seen [here](link to image).
 ### Validation
 - HTML code for each individual page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
-To avoid most of the errors that come up due to jinja templating the code was copied my inspecting the page a copying the outer html and running it through the validator.
-There were residual issues relating to this that recurred on every page.
-These can be see [here]()
+The results of tis can be seen  [here](static/images/htmlvalidation.jpg))
 - CSS code was tested repeatedly by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
 No error found!' message.
 - JavaScript was checked using [jshint](https://jshint.com/).
 There were no errors and the warnings were checked, corrected where appropriate and otherwise left.
 - Python code was tested repeatedly with pep8 online validator until the vaildator deemed it 'All right'.